Responsible government: Implementation

-The first instance of responsible government in the British Empire outside of the United Kingdom itself was achieved by the colony of Nova Scotia in January–February 1848 through the efforts of Joseph Howe.
+The first instance of responsible government in the British Empire outside of the United Kingdom itself was achieved by the colony of Nova Scotia in January and February 1848, through the efforts of Joseph Howe.
 Howe's push for responsible government was inspired by the work of Thomas McCulloch and Jotham Blanchard almost two decades earlier.
-The plaque in the Nova Scotia House of Assembly erected by the Historic Sites and Monuments Board of Canada reads:
+The plaque erected by the Historic Sites and Monuments Board of Canada in the Nova Scotia House of Assembly reads:

 First Responsible Government in the British Empire.

-The first Executive Council chosen exclusively from the party having a majority in the representative branch of a colonial legislature was formed in Nova Scotia on 2 February 1848.
-Following a vote of want of confidence in the preceding Council, James Boyle Uniacke, who had moved the resolution, became Attorney General and leader of the Government.
-Joseph Howe, the long-time campaigner for this "Peaceable Revolution", became Provincial Secretary.
-Other members of the Council were Hugh Bell, Wm.
-F. Desbarres, Lawrence O.C.
+The first executive council chosen exclusively from the party having a majority in the representative branch of a colonial legislature was formed in Nova Scotia on 2 February 1848.
+Following a vote of want of confidence in the preceding council, James Boyle Uniacke, who had moved the resolution, became attorney general and leader of the government.
+Joseph Howe, the long-time campaigner for this "peaceable revolution", became provincial secretary.
+Other members of the council were Hugh Bell, Wm.F.
+Desbarres, Lawrence O.C.
 Doyle, Herbert Huntingdon, James McNab, Michael Tobin, and George R. Young.

-The colony of New Brunswick soon followed in May 1848 when Lieutenant Governor Edmund Walker Head brought in a more balanced representation of Members of the Legislative Assembly to the Executive Council and ceded more powers to that body.
+The colony of New Brunswick soon followed in May 1848, when lieutenant governor Edmund Walker Head brought in a more balanced representation of members of the Legislative Assembly to the Executive Council and ceded more powers to that body.

-In the Province of Canada, responsible government was introduced with the ministry of Louis-Hippolyte LaFontaine and Robert Baldwin in spring 1848; it was put to the test in 1849, when Reformers in the legislature passed the Rebellion Losses Bill.
-This was a law that provided compensation to French-Canadians who suffered losses during the Rebellions of 1837–1838 in Lower-Canada.

-The Governor General, Lord Elgin, had serious misgivings about the bill but nonetheless assented to it despite demands from the Tories that he refuse to do so.
-Elgin was physically assaulted by an English-speaking mob for this, and the Montreal Parliament building was burned to the ground in the ensuing riots.
+In the Province of Canada, responsible government was introduced when the governor general, Lord Elgin, swore in the ministry of Louis-Hippolyte Lafontaine and Robert Baldwin on 11 March 1848.
+It was put to the test in the following year, when Reformers in the legislature passed the Rebellion Losses Bill, which provided compensation to French-Canadians who suffered losses during the Rebellions of 1837–1838.
+Elgin had serious misgivings about the bill, but, nonetheless assented to it, despite demands from the Tories that he refuse to do so.
+Elgin was physically assaulted by an English-speaking mob for this and the parliament building in Montreal was burned to the ground in the ensuing riots.
 Nonetheless, the Rebellion Losses Bill helped entrench responsible government into Canadian politics.

 In time, the granting of responsible government became the first step on the road to complete independence.
-Canada gradually gained greater and greater autonomy over a considerable period of time through inter imperial and commonwealth diplomacy, including the British North America Act of 1867, the Statute of Westminster of 1931, and even as late as the patriation of the Constitution Act in 1982 (see Constitution of Canada).
+Canada gradually gained greater autonomy through inter imperial and Commonwealth diplomacy, including the British North America Act, 1867; the Statute of Westminster, 1931; and the patriation of the Constitution Act, 1982.